- Barolo vs Barbaresco: Both are Nice. Which Will You Choose? - April 18, 2022

 Preserving Corks, Capsules & Needles

-It’s important to also note that how you use Coravin will greatly impact your results.
+It’s important to also note that how you use the Coravin system will greatly impact your results.
 One downside I see to Coravin systems is that technique is important, so they may not be the best option for someone entirely new to drinking wine.
 Enjoy sipping cold wines with these wine chillers.

 In order to best preserve a cork, the wine still needs to be stored at a tilt.
 While multiple insertions with a needle won’t necessarily cause damage, more than 25 can.